cosmos/sdk-tutorials/voter/index.md

 <sp-type-form type="poll" :fields="['title', 'options', ]" module="voter" />
 ```

-inside of `vue/src/views/Index.vue` with a new component
+inside of `vue/src/views/Index.vue` with a new component and a Title

  ```js
 <SpH3>